 Madeleine has substantial expertise assisting Commonwealth agencies to prepare tender and contractual documentation, and in negotiating contracts with successful tenderers.
 Madeleine has advised on compliance issues with tenders, including by identifying any contractual legal risks during the evaluation process.
 Prior to joining Proximity, Madeleine was a Principal Legal Adviser for the Therapeutic Goods Administration (TGA) within the Department of Health.
 In that role, she was the commercial legal expert for TGA, including on Commonwealth procurement and other contractual matters.

-David is a highly qualified and experienced government lawyer with an exceptionally strong background in legislation, policy and governance in the ACT.
+David is a highly qualified and experienced government lawyer with an exceptionally strong background in legislation, policy and governance.
 David has a very strong reputation for strategic problem-solving in challenging review and reform environments and has undertaken major statutory and structural reform projects in a wide range of legal and operational settings.

-After a number of years in private legal practice, David pursued a career in legal policy within the ACT Government.
+After a number of years in private practice, David pursued a career in legislative development and legal policy.
 He was involved in the development of the ACT’s initial land, planning and environment legislation, the establishment of the ACT Planning and Land Authority and Land Development Agency, the establishment of the ACT Emergency Services Authority and the national review of the Australian legal profession.

 Michael is an experienced lawyer with a broad background in government work, primarily for the Australian Capital Territory and the Commonwealth.

 Michael has significant experience in administrative law, employment law, investigations, the criminal law, regulatory law, governance and management.

 Michael is based in Canberra and has a current NV1 security clearance.

 Catherine has over 20 years’ experience advising the Australian Government on legislation and helping develop new legislative schemes.